LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 ESCSEQ = "\" ("x" HEXINTEGER \ DECINTEGER \ "n" \ "t" \ "r" \ <"> \ "\" \ "e" \ "'")
 STRING = <">*( CHAR \ ESCSEQ)<">
 LITCHAR = "'"(CHAR \ ESCSEQ) "'"
+POWEROFTWO = DECINTEGER
 ```

 When Parsing Numerical Escapes, the character shall be interpreted according to the execution charset, except that
 the escape sequence `\0` shall always parse as the Nul Character.

+POWEROFTWO only parses numbers which are a power of two.

 ## §3 Operations